Biography: Austen Pinkerton

 In November 2015 he was asked to enter work for the Winter Show at the Ceri Richards Gallery.

-From March 2016 he has been participating in shows at the Waterfront Gallery, Milford Haven.
+From March 2016 he has been participating in shows at the Waterfront Gallery, Milford Haven, where he is a gallery artist.

 In June 2017 he was asked to participate in the 'Art On The Faith Trail' group exhibition at primarily St Davids Cathedral, and also at Mathry Church, Pembrokeshire.